ldn-softdev/jtc/User Guide.md

 #### Searching JSON with RE
 Optionally, search lexemes may accept _one-letter suffixes_: a single character following the lexeme's closing bracket.
-These suffixes alter the search behaviors.
+The suffixes define lexeme's search behavior.
-There 3 suffixes that facilitate _REGEX_ types of search:
+For example, these 3 suffixes facilitate _REGEX_ types of search:
 - `R`: performs a _REGEX search_ only among JSON _string_ values
 - `D`: performs a _REGEX search_ only among JSON _numerical_ values
 - `L`: performs a _REGEX search_ only among JSON _labels_